Scarlett Johansson: In the media

-Other ventures

 Philanthropy

 Johansson has supported various charitable organizations including Aid Still Required, Cancer Research UK, Stand Up To Cancer, Too Many Women (which works against breast cancer), and USA Harvest, which provides food for people in need.
 In 2005, Johansson became a global ambassador for the aid and development agency Oxfam.
 In 2007, she took part in the anti-poverty campaign ONE, which was organized by U2's lead singer Bono.
 In March 2008, a UK-based bidder paid £20,000 on an eBay auction to benefit Oxfam, winning a hair and makeup treatment, a pair of tickets, and a chauffeured trip to accompany her on a 20-minute date to the world premiere of He's Just Not That into You.

 In January 2014, Johansson resigned from her Oxfam position after criticism of her promotion of SodaStream, whose main factory was based in Mishor Adumim, an Israeli settlement in the West Bank; Oxfam opposes all trade with such Israeli settlements.
 Oxfam stated that it was thankful for her contributions in raising funds to fight poverty.
 Together with her Avengers costars, Johansson raised $500,000 for the victims of Hurricane Maria.

 In 2018, she collaborated with 300 women in Hollywood to set up the Time's Up initiative to protect women from harassment and discrimination.
 Johansson took part in the Women's March in Los Angeles in January 2018, where she spoke on topics such as abuses of power, sharing her own experience.
 She received backlash for calling out fellow actor James Franco on allegations of sexual misconduct as in the past she had defended working with Woody Allen amid an accusation by his daughter Dylan Farrow.

 Johansson has given support to Operation Warrior Wellness, a division of the David Lynch Foundation that helps veterans learn Transcendental Meditation.
 Her grand-uncle, Phillip Schlamberg, was the last American pilot to have been killed during WWII.
 He had gone on a bombing mission with Jerry Yellin, who went on to become co-founder of Operation Warrior Wellness.